CoinFabrik/alex-lisalab-io-docs/developers/contracts/liabtc-mint-endpoint.md

 #### `rebase`

-Updates the `LiaBTC` token reserve by recalculating its value based on the staking shares held by the `liabtc-mint-endpoint` contract.
+Updates the `LiaBTC` token reserve by recalculating its value in `aBTC` based on the staking shares held by the `liabtc-mint-endpoint` contract.

 #### `mint`

 Mints `LiaBTC` to the caller (defined as `sender` within the contract) in exchange for `aBTC` at a 1:1 ratio.
 The provided `aBTC` is staked in the XLink Staking Manager by the `liabtc-mint-endpoint` on behalf of the user.

-The `message` and `signature-packs` parameters serve as inputs to the [`xlink-staking::stake`][2] function.
+The `message` and `signature-packs` parameters serve as inputs to the [`xlink-staking::stake`][stakef] function.
 They are part of the XLink liquid staking pool's reward accrual mechanism, which operates permissionlessly and relies on validators.

 ##### Parameters